Cost Of Living in Papua New Guinea 2024

 Market Instability3%

 Around 6% of the people said that their salary is too low to accommodate a portion for savings while 9% said that the high cost of living leaves little room for savings.
 16% of the residents said that they are burdened with debt and find it challenging to save money.
 11% reported that they just don't have the knowledge or discipline to create and stick to a budget, leading to overspending and an inability to save.
 10% blamed impulsive spending as the reason for saving inability.
 Around 6% said that unexpected expenses like medical bills or car repairs are derailing their savings goals.
 6% bluntly said that they don't see the purpose of it and prefer to live each day to the fullest.
 18% reported that they understand the value of saving but are putting off saving for the future, thinking they have plenty of time to start later.
 12% blamed inflation, saying that every time they save some money they end up using it immediately.
-A surprising 3% said that social pressure and keeping up with peers or societal expectations makes them overspend.
+A surprising 3% said that social pressure and keeping up with peers or social expectations makes them overspend.
 Lastly, 3% blamed market instability and price fluctuations.

 Typical saving choices for people in Papua New Guinea